Skip to main content

 Saturdays and Sundays

-Enjoy a 2-hour round-trip excursion from either Snoqualmie Depot or North Bend Depot.
+Enjoy a 2-hour round trip excursion from either Snoqualmie Depot or North Bend Depot.
+Includes admission to the Train Shed Exhibit Hall.
+Purchase tickets in advance.

 Latest from our Blog